-- 5.1 On receipt of a report of alleged Grave or Subsequent Malpractice the Academic Registrar will notify the student in writing of the allegation and will inform the student that a Panel of Inquiry shall be convened.
-This letter will stipulate the time, date and venue for the meeting and will be issued to provide the student with at least five days notice for the meeting. - 5.2 Enclosed with the initial letter from the Academic Registrar will be a copy of the regulations pertaining to Academic Malpractice which include details of the procedure to be followed and information on potential outcomes. - 5.3 The Academic Registrar will make all reasonable efforts to provide the student with a copy of the original work in which the student is alleged to have committed academic malpractice and of any evidence in support of the department's case prior to the hearing, however this may not always be possible due to the nature of the alleged malpractice.
+- 5.1 On receipt of a report of alleged Grave or Subsequent Malpractice the Head of Student Casework will notify the student in writing of the allegation and will inform the student that a Panel of Inquiry shall be convened.
+This letter will stipulate the time, date and venue for the meeting and will be issued to provide the student with at least five days notice for the meeting. - 5.2 Enclosed with the initial letter from the Head of Student Casework will be a copy of the regulations pertaining to Academic Malpractice which include details of the procedure to be followed and information on potential outcomes. - 5.3 The Head of Student Casework will make all reasonable efforts to provide the student with a copy of the original work in which the student is alleged to have committed academic malpractice and of any evidence in support of the department's case prior to the hearing, however this may not always be possible due to the nature of the alleged malpractice.
 Where it is not practicable to post case materials in advance, students will be invited to view such materials in advance of the hearing.
-Any such viewing will give the student at least one calendar week before the Panel meeting. - 5.4 The letter from the Academic Registrar will inform the student of their right to be accompanied by a 'friend.'4 In exceptional cases the Academic Registrar may agree to a person who is not a member of the Edge Hill community being in attendance to support the student. - 5.5 If the student does not attend, and does not request the panel be adjourned, the meeting will go ahead in their absence.
-Equally so, if the student does not give a reasonable explanation for non-attendance or in the view of the Academic Registrar the student unreasonably attempts to delay or further delay proceedings, the meeting may go ahead in the student's absence providing this is authorised directly by the Academic Registrar. - 5.6 The Academic Registrar will convene a Panel of Inquiry comprising; - Chair (a Dean5 or an Associate Dean of Faculty who is not the Dean or Associate Dean of the student's Faculty, or an Academic Head of Department). - ii) two other members of academic staff with no previous direct involvement with the student (drawn from a list of staff nominated by the Deans of Faculty and confirmed by the Academic Board). - iii) an elected representative of the Students' Union.
+Any such viewing will give the student at least one calendar week before the Panel meeting. - 5.4 The letter from the Head of Student Casework will inform the student of their right to be accompanied by a 'friend.'4 - 5.5 If the student does not attend, and does not request the panel be adjourned, the meeting will go ahead in their absence.
+Equally so, if the student does not give a reasonable explanation for non-attendance or in the view of the Head of Student Casework the student unreasonably attempts to delay or further delay proceedings, the meeting may go ahead in the student's absence providing this is authorised directly by the Head of Student Casework. - 5.6 The Head of Student Casework will convene a Panel of Inquiry comprising; - i) Chair (a Dean5 or an Associate Dean of Faculty who is not the Dean or Associate Dean of the student's Faculty, or an Academic Head of Department). - ii) two other members of academic staff with no previous direct involvement with the student (drawn from a list of staff nominated by the Deans of Faculty and confirmed by the Academic Board). - iii) an elected representative of the Students' Union.